wgcban/apt/README.md

 conda env create -f environment.yml
 ```

+### Download the VideoMAE pre-trained models:
+Download the corresponding VideoMAE pre-trained models given in the `MODEL_ZOO.md`.

 ## ✏️ Citation

 If you think this project is helpful, please feel free to leave a star⭐️ and cite our paper: